Amazon KDP has taken the publishing world by storm.

-#2 – Publish your book to the KDP platform.
+- Publish your book to the Kindle Direct Publishing platform.

-#4 – Readers can purchase your paperback copy and Amazon’s KDP platform will use print-on-demand technology to print and ship your book directly to the reader once purchased.
+- Readers can purchase your paperback copy and the Amazon KDP platform will use print-on-demand technology to print and ship your book directly to the reader once purchased.

-#5 – Amazon will pay you book royalties per book sold on the KDP platform.
+- Amazon will pay you book royalties per book sold on the Kindle Direct Publishing platform.

-There are numerous benefits to self-publishing your book on KDP.
+There are numerous benefits to self-publishing your book on Kindle Direct Publishing.
 The Amazon KDP Publishing platform has helped revolutionize the publishing industry, giving authors the opportunity to make it easier to publish a book and create a sustainable book business.

-#3 – Author rights.
-Even though you publish your book to KDP, you retain the rights to your book through Amazon’s non-exclusive agreement.
+- Author rights.
+Even though you publish your book to Kindle Direct Publishing, you retain the rights to your book through Amazon's non-exclusive agreement.

-#4 – Quick publishing time.
+- Quick publishing time.
 Typically, with traditional publishing, books can take a very long time to get to market.
-With Amazon’s platform, the KDP publishing process is very quick.
+With Amazon KDP, the publishing process is very quick.

-So what are the costs associated with publishing on Amazon?
-And how much do authors earn when they sell their book through KDP?
+So what are the costs associated with Amazon self-publishing?
+And how much do authors earn when they sell their book through Amazon KDP?
 What about the payment schedule?